spacetelescope/roman_tools/README.md

 ## Install the simulation tools locally

 The WebbPSF point-spread function model and Pandeia exposure time calculator engine are currently available for local installation by members of the science community.
 The required packages are distributed as part of Astroconda, a suite of astronomy-focused software packages for use with the [conda](https://conda.io/docs/) package manager for macOS and Linux.

-STIPS, the Space Telescope Image Product Simulator, is available at https://github.com/spacetelescope/STScI-STIPS.

 ### Before we begin